Taproot/indieauth/README.md

 }
 ```

+IndieAuth clients require some discovery metadata to be able to discover relevant URLs and configuration details.
+Providing this discovery is currently out of the scope of taproot/indieauth (we might consider semi-automating the generation of the indieauth-metadata endpoint in the future), so please refer to the [Discovery section of the specification](https://indieauth.spec.indieweb.org/#discovery) for more information.

 Refer to the `__construct` documentation for further configuration options, and to [the
 documentation](https://taproot.github.io/indieauth/namespaces/taproot-indieauth.html) for both handling methods for further documentation about them, specifically: